 Financing equipment and plants.
 If you are in a capital-intensive industry that requires heavy machinery, specialized tools or expensive facilities, financing equipment or plants may absorb excess cash.
 Cash dedicated to capital investment in equipment and facilities can often by managed with capital leases, commercial and SBA loans and lines of credit.

 Leverage tools to study and manage your company's cash

 Available electronic and online tools make it much simpler to track and manage your cash flow.

 Monitor and manage cash with online banking systems.
-Knowing how much cash you have on hand across your accessible accounts, as well as managing where and how that cash is spent, can be accomplished quickly and securely with SunTrust's Online Treasury Manager.
+Knowing how much cash you have on hand across your accessible accounts, as well as managing where and how that cash is spent, can be accomplished quickly and securely with online treasury management services.
 Real-time information for all your accounts is instantly accessible through a secure connection that allows you to view prior day and current-day balances for deposits, images of paper-based transactions, ACH, and wire reporting details and pending and posted transactions.
 Initiating account transfers, ACH, bill payments and even payroll gives you the flexibility to pay on time and easily take advantage of discounts, but control cash outflows by not paying earlier than necessary while avoiding late payment penalties.

 Track and report cash flow seamlessly.
-Download tools, such as SunTrust's Direct Connect sync with Quickbooks® to seamlessly integrate your bank account information.
+Download online tools that sync with Quickbooks® and can seamlessly integrate your bank account information.
 Once integrated into your accounting software, you will be able to pay bills, download transactions, post unmatched transactions to your chart of accounts and transfer funds between accounts.
 These integration tools save time by avoiding double entry of transactions and account information and reduce manual entry errors.